TradeHIP3 guide

 As a trader, you don’t need to think about which HIP a market comes from.
 Mainnet and HIP-3 markets share the same interface, fees, and execution.
 The main difference is who deployed the market—the core team or a third-party builder.

 You may also want to compare HIP-3 vs mainnet markets before trading builder-deployed perps.
+For a practical first-click path, use the TradeHIP3 start-here checklist.

 Referral + risk check